-This article focuses a rights-based lens on the US health care system and the current political debates surrounding its reform, in particular the health care policy proposals emerging in the 2008 presidential primaries.
-The essay begins by reviewing the distinctive characteristics of the US health care system, then looks at the political culture and values underlying this system.
-In particular, it reflects on the notion of "shared responsibility," which emerged as a normative frame in the 2008 Democratic primaries.
-While signaling a discursive opening for conceiving health care as a common good, it does little to address persisting tensions and blind spots in influential health care reform proposals, notably around issues of universality and equity in health care.
-A human rights analysis enables us to expose these tensions and consider solutions.
+The chapter begins by reviewing the distinctive characteristics of the US health care system and then looks at the political culture and values underlying this system.
+It reflects on the notion of "shared responsibility," which emerged as a normative frame in the 2008 Democratic primaries.
+While signaling a discursive opening for conceiving health care as a public good, it does little to address persisting tensions and blind spots in influential health care reform proposals, notably around issues of universality and equity in health care.
+A human rights analysis helps exposing these tensions and devising solutions.

-Subsequent sections of the article explore recent health reform efforts at state level, then return to the national scene to further analyze the rhetoric and substantive content of reform proposals put forward during the presidential contest.
-A human rights lens is used to evaluate the possibilities and limits to constructive change associated with a set of health care financing and delivery strategies included, in different combinations, in the health plans of most leading presidential contenders.
-These strategies appear to have set the parameters of the US health care reform debate for the rest of the presidential campaign and beyond.
-The article's concluding section explores opportunities for advocacy and practice, in particular the possibility of using state-based reform efforts to advance the right to health care in the US.
+Subsequent sections of this chapter explore health reform efforts at state level, and then returns to the national scene to further analyze the rhetoric and substantive content of reform proposals put forward during the presidential contest.
+A human rights lens is used to evaluate the possibilities and limits to constructive change associated with a set of health care financing and delivery strategies included, in different combinations, in the health plans of leading presidential contenders.
+These strategies appear to have set the parameters for the health reform approach of the new administration.
+The chapter's concluding section explores opportunities for advocacy and practice, in particular the possibility of using local and state reform efforts to advance the right to health care in the US.
 In closing, it discusses the strategy adopted by the Human Right to Health Program, a national collaborative program of the National Economic and Social Rights Initiative (NESRI) and the National Health Law Program (NHeLP).